Israeli Women Composers & Performers Forum: The activities that led to the establishment of the Forum

 Several events led to the foundation of the Israeli Women Composers Forum.
 Among them: the creation of a group of several active women composers, initiated by composer Hagar Kadima, a mutual production of the first women composer concert, “Patches” and the first professional gathering of women composers in Israel on July 7, 2000.

 Twenty five composers attended the important meeting, in which it was unanimously decided to establish a foundation of Israeli women composers.
-As the chairwoman of the foundation the composers chose Hagar Kadima- the first Israeli woman composer receiving a PhD in composition (1988, UCSB- University of California in Santa Barbara).
+As the chairwoman of the foundation the composers chose Hagar Kadima- the first Israeli woman composer receiving a PhD in composition (1988, University of California, Santa Barbara).
 “Patches”, the first concert in Israel dedicated entirely to music composed by women took place at the Tel Aviv Museum of Art in August 2000.
 At the same month, The Israeli Women Composers Forum became a foundation in Israel.

 The reasons for the organization’s establishment and for its existence today

-In historical perspective, the first generation of composers in Israel included only one woman, Verdina Shlonsky (1905-1990), who received in 1931 a first prize for a woman composer from the French government for her piece “A Hebrew Poem for Voice & Piano”.
-Only forty-two years later did she receive recognition also in Israel by getting the Society of Authors, Composers and Music Publishers in Israel award life’s work achievement in the field of concert music.
+In historical perspective, the first generation of composers in Israel included only one woman, Verdina Shlonsky (1905–1990), who received in 1931 a first prize for a woman composer from the French government for her piece “A Hebrew Poem for Voice & Piano”.
+Only forty-two years later did she receive recognition also in Israel by getting the Society of Authors, Composers and Music Publishers in Israel award life's work achievement in the field of concert music.
 Among other women composers not living today, it is worth to mention Yardena Alotin, Mary Even-Or, Chaya Arbel and Noa Blass.
 Shlonsky and Alotin were the only women composers on which there was written a chapter in the Grove Dictionary of Music and Musicians in 1980.
-Since Shlonsky and until 2016, only three women composers have received the life’s work achievement Award in the field of concert music: Tsippi Fleischer, Betty Olivero and Sara Shoham.
+Since Shlonsky and until 2016, only three women composers have received the life's work achievement Award in the field of concert music: Tsippi Fleischer, Betty Olivero and Sara Shoham.
 Hilat Ben Kenaz has received the Angel Price for composition in the year 2011.

 Statistical examination that the Forum has made in its first years have led to the conclusion that while women composers were one third of the whole composers in Israel, their part in broadcasts, commissions, recordings and performances of Israeli Classical Music was nearly 5-10%.
-Until 2000 there weren’t any women lecturers teaching composition.
+Until 2000 there weren't any women lecturers teaching composition.
 The first woman composer ever working as a composition lecturer, and later as a professor, was Betty Olivero at the Bar-Ilan University.
 Until 2016, Olivero is the only woman composer owning this academic status.
 Checking concert programs of music performance groups in Israel (orchestras and ensembles) has shown that out of dozens of Israeli pieces performed in the first sixty years of the Israeli Philharmonic Orchestra, only six were composed by women.
 Among other performance groups, including contemporary music ensembles, the situation was similar.